 DIY Pest Control is Becoming More Popular

-Since the 1950’s, doing things yourself around the house has become more popular among landlords and property managers.
+Since the 1950s, doing things yourself around the house has become more popular among landlords and property managers.
 To many landlords, DIY is a cheaper way of managing their real estate property.
-When BiggerPockets asked its members on who provides pest control services, the majority of them confirmed that it is their responsibility and not the tenants’ and they prefer doing it themselves through this ‘cheaper’ means.
+When BiggerPockets asked its members who provide pest control services, most of them confirmed that it is their responsibility, not the tenants’.
+They prefer doing it themselves through this ‘cheaper’ means.

-Nowadays, with so many self-help resources and the sales of DIY Pest Control Kits, many landlords are carrying out home improvement and maintenance by themselves.
-Pest control such as spraying for bugs and rodent exclusion is no exception.
+Nowadays, with so many self-help resources and DIY Pest Control Kits sales, many landlords are carrying out home improvement and maintenance by themselves.
+Pest control is no exception, such as spraying for bugs and rodent exclusion.

-Other than good hygiene practices, you can rid your home of pest through three major ways:
+Other than good hygiene practices, you can rid your home of pests through three major ways:

 Chemical Pest Control

-This is the control of pests using substances that destroy the pests, repels them or simply prevents them from coming into an area.
+This is the control of pests using substances that destroy the pests, repel them, or simply prevent them from coming into an area.
 It is the use of pesticides like insecticides, rodenticides, and acaricides.
-These can be directly applied on the pests or to the area where they can enter the home.
+These can be directly applied to the pests or to the area where they can enter the home.

 Biological Pest Control